 “We are a Society of individuals committed to advancing the arts and culture in the cities of Surrey and White Rock by developing community partnerships, supporting continuous learning, inspiring creativity, promoting local art and fostering community through fellowship.”

-Monthly meetings are at 7:00 p.m. at South Surrey Recreation and Arts Centre, 14601 20th Ave, Surrey, BC.
-Demonstrations by qualified artists at every meeting.
-We hold our meetings on the second Monday of every month except July and August.
-In the event the meeting date falls on a holiday, we would hold the meeting the following Monday.
+· Member’s meetings – include society business and a presentation by a qualified artist.
+They are held on the second Monday of each month (except for July and August), at 7:00 p.m. at South Surrey Recreation and Arts Centre, 14601 20th Ave, Surrey, BC.
+In the event the meeting date falls on a holiday, it will be rescheduled to the following Monday.

-We have fulfilled our 5‐year commitment to Emily Carr.
-SSWRAS will now provide an Annual Entrance Scholarship for the Visual Arts Program at Kwantlen College, a scholarship for a local high school graduate.
+We have fulfilled our 5‐year commitment to Emily Carr University.
+SSWRAS will now provide an annual entrance scholarship to a local high school graduate who has been accepted to the Visual Arts Program at Kwantlen Polytechnic University.

 The South Surrey and White Rock Art Society was founded in 1959 by a group of artists who wanted to paint together.
-The group, initially known as the ‘Painters’ Workshop’ became the ‘White Rock Painting and Sketch Club’ in 1962 and was registered as a non-profit society.
-Membership grew to over 100 members, more than half of whom lived outside the White Rock City limits.
-The name was changed again to the ‘White Rock and South Surrey Art Society’, to its current name in 1997 to reflect the changing demographic of the club.
+The group, initially known as the ‘Painters’ Workshop’ became the ‘White Rock Painting and Sketch Club’ in 1962, and was registered as a non-profit society.
+Membership grew to over 100, more than half of whom lived outside the White Rock City limits.
+In 1997 the name was changed again to the ‘White Rock and South Surrey Art Society’, its current name, to reflect the changing demographics of the club.

-In 1994, Sheila Symington and Kay Jenkins started the very successful ‘White Rock Summer School of the Arts’ as a branch of the parent organization. funds raised by the School were added to other moneys made by several garden parties held by the society. these well-attended parties also included art auctions.
-Further funding was provided from profits from the casino operations of the BC government.
+In 1994, Sheila Symington and Kay Jenkins started the very successful ‘White Rock Summer School of the Arts’ as a branch of the parent organization.
+Funds raised by the school were added to the proceeds made at art auctions during several well attended garden parties held by the society.
+Further funding was provided through grants from the BC Gaming Commission.